 Terraces and Retaining Walls

 Slabs of cut limestone, granite or other hard stone make excellent retaining walls and landscape terraces.
 Installed correctly with careful engineering and installation, a stone retaining wall will outlast any wall made of timbers, concrete block or even poured concrete.

-A terrace or retaining wall is very labor-intensive to construct, and proper drainage is critical to its long life.
+A terraced retaining wall is very labor-intensive to construct, and proper drainage is critical to its long life.
 Stone walls can be dry-set without mortar, or installed with mortar filling the joints.

 As with retaining walls, natural stone also makes a great building material for freestanding garden walls.
 Here, it's especially useful to build with stone that is native to your area, both because of cost, and because walls built with native stone will look much more natural.

 In New England, for example, the classic colonial garden walls were generally built from the many tons of stone cleared from agricultural fields.
 To this day, that's a style that looks most consistent.
 In the Midwest, it was small rounded boulders, smoothed and hewn by glacial action, that became the prime building material for landscape walls.
 In the desert Southwest, red sandstones are a good choice for stone garden walls.

-The use of raw gravel and weathered beach stone as a "mulch" to cover the ground beneath beds of shrubs and landscape plants was all the rage for some time, although now many homeowners are digging out that gravel to replace it with a more aesthetically pleasing groundcover mulch or with living groundcover plants.
+The use of raw gravel and weathered beach stone as a mulch material to cover the ground beneath beds of shrubs and landscape plants was all the rage for some time, although now many homeowners are digging out that gravel to replace it with a more aesthetically pleasing organic groundcover mulch or even with living groundcover plants.

 Still, there is a perfectly good role for smaller aggregate stone in some applications, such as in a region where the prevalence of streams or rocky beaches make beds of gravel in a landscape seem like a natural extension of nature.
 River rock also makes a good groundcover for a rain garden.